jtronge/BigDataAnalytics/README.md

 python calculate_risk.py
 ```

+You will have to wait a minute or two while the program loads the stored trees
+into memory.
+When the trees are fully loaded you can open a web browser
-Open a web browser (preferably Mozilla Firefox or Google Chrome) and browse
+(preferably Mozilla Firefox or Google Chrome) and browse to
-to http://localhost:8080/.
-You should be presented with an interface that you
+<http://localhost:8080/>.
+You should be presented with an interface that you can
-can interact with.
+interact with.